How to Make a Simple Pasta with Spinach & Herbs

 Plus Pasta Making Tips For Perfect Pasta

-When you think of cooking pasta, the first thing you typically do is throw a pot of salted water on the stove and bring to a full, rolling boil.
-This is perfect for dried pasta but fresh pasta is too delicate to be cooked above a slow boil.
+When you think of cooking pasta, you typically throw a pot of salted water on the stove and bring it to a full, rolling boil.
+This is perfect for dried pasta, but fresh pasta is too delicate to be cooked above a slow boil.

-So now is a good time to discuss the “correct” way to boil pasta and then throw in a recipe for Lemon Angel Hair Pasta with Spinach and Herbs to illustrate the process.
+So now is a good time to discuss the “correct” way to boil pasta and then throw in a Lemon Angel Hair Pasta with Spinach and Herbs recipe to illustrate the process.

 First, the lesson:

-Stir the pasta once or twice, and then let cook in the boiling water until it is very flexible, but still just a bit firm in the center: al dente.
+- Stir the pasta once or twice, then let cook in the boiling water until it is very flexible but still a bit firm in the center: al dente.
 This can be done according to your taste and could take from 3-10 minutes, depending on the type of dried pasta you are cooking.

-Drain the pasta, always reserving some of your cooking liquid to add to your sauce.
-This starchy water will help to thicken your sauce and provide a very silky mouth feel.
+- Drain the pasta, always reserving some of your cooking liquid to add to your sauce.
+This starchy water will help thicken your sauce and provide a silky mouth feel.

 For more tips on cooking pasta, see my 10 Pasta Cooking Tips